CyberFlameGO/svnpython/Doc/reference/executionmodel.rst

-The following constructs bind names: formal parameters to functions, :keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, in the second position of an :keyword:`except` clause header or after :keyword:`as` in a :keyword:`with` statement.
-The :keyword:`import` statement of the form ``from ... import *`` binds all names defined in the imported module, except those beginning with an underscore.
+The following constructs bind names: formal parameters to functions, :keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, or in the second position of an :keyword:`except` clause header.
+The :keyword:`import` statement of the form "``from ...import *``" binds all names defined in the imported module, except those beginning with an underscore.
 This form may only be used at the module level.